vifreefly/kimuraframework/README.md

 > **EXPERIMENTAL**

 #### Setup
-You can automatically setup [required environment](#installation) for Kimurai on the remote server (currently there is only Ubuntu Server 18.04 support) using `$ kimurai setup` command. `setup` will perform installation of: latest Ruby with Rbenv, browsers with webdrivers and in additional databases clients (only clients) for MySQL, Postgres and MongoDB (so you can connect to a remote database from ruby).
+You can automatically setup [required environment](#installation) for Tanakai on the remote server (currently there is only Ubuntu Server 18.04 support) using `$ tanakai setup` command. `setup` will perform installation of: latest Ruby with Rbenv, browsers with webdrivers and in additional databases clients (only clients) for MySQL, Postgres and MongoDB (so you can connect to a remote database from ruby).

 > To perform remote server setup, [Ansible](https://github.com/ansible/ansible) is required **on the desktop** machine (to install: Ubuntu: `$ sudo apt install ansible`, Mac OS X: `$ brew install ansible`)